ttsunglin/MFexpress/README.md

 https://ttsunglin.shinyapps.io/MFexpress/

-This shiny app is for gene expression quick search of MFs
+This shiny app is for gene expression quick search of MFs Now the boxplot fits to mobile and PC automatically
+The app allows input of gene symbol and Entrez id, and most of the gene alias.

 This is a online shiny app version.
-For detail information, please see in lab R project version.
+For detail information, please contact the author or see in-lab R project version.

 Dataset includes:
-tsm_gene (default, tissue resident macropahge, ImmGen)
+tsm_gene (tissue resident macropahges, ImmGen, GSE122108)
-m1m2_gene (M1, M2 data from Abhishek K. Jha, et al. Immunity(2015))
+m1m2_gene (M1, M2 data from Abhishek K. Jha, et al. Immunity(2015), GSE53053)
-lact_gene (LPS treated macrophage from Di Zhang, et al. Nature(2019)).
+lact_gene (LPS treated macrophage from Di Zhang, et al. Nature(2019), GSE115354).

 last updated:
 2020.05.10 Developed by Tsai,Tsung-Lin